sebascuri/sebascuri.github.io/_posts/2021-05-10-Combining-Pessimism-with-Optimism-for-Robust-and-Efficient-Model-Based-Deep-Reinforcement-Learning.md

     bibliography: rhucrl.bib
 ---

-This is a post for the paper {% cite curi2021RHUCRL %} that will appear in 2021 ICML.
+This is a post for the work *Combining Pessimism with Optimism for Robust and Efficient Model-Based Deep Reinforcement Learning* {% cite curi2021RHUCRL %}, jointly with Ilija Bogunovic and Andreas Krause, that will appear in ICML 2021.

 ## Introduction